stnolting/neorv32/README.md

 instructions are always detected as such.
 Whenever an unexpected state occurs the application software is informed via _precise_ and resumable hardware exceptions.

-* :books: For detailed information see the [NEORV32 online documentation](https://stnolting.github.io/neorv32/).
 * :recycle: Looking for an **all-Verilog** version?
 Have a look at [neorv32-verilog](https://github.com/stnolting/neorv32-verilog).
 * :heavy_check_mark: [Continuous integration](#project-status) to check for regressions (including RISC-V ISA compatibility check using **RISCOF**).
 * :open_file_folder: [Exemplary setups](https://github.com/stnolting/neorv32-setups) and